TheWizardsCode/BlazeAINeoFPS/README.md

 The following folders have content that are a part of the project:

-`Assets/_Design` contains some prototyping assets that are used in the levels.
-These are all CC0 licensed or covered by the MIT license of this project.
-`Assets/Dev` contains some dev scenes used for testing of the AI `Assets/_BlazeNeo` contains the actual game scenes and assets
+`Assets/_Dev` contains some dev scenes used for testing of the AI `Assets/_BlazeNeo` contains the actual game scenes and assets using only BlazeAI and Neo FPS

 There are other folders, but you might as well ignore them as they require additional assets and if not documented are still not usable.
+That said, feel free to poke around.